This post may contain affiliate links. Please read our disclosure policy.

 • In a large bowl, mix the softened cream cheese with the sugar and vanilla extract.
 Scoop out 1-2 heaping tablespoons of cream cheese mixture, and place it in the center of the puff pastry squares.
 Gently spread it, making sure to stay clear from the edges.

-8 oz cream cheese softened, 3 tablespoon granulated sugar, 1 teaspoon vanilla extract
+8 oz cream cheese softened, 3 tbsp granulated sugar, 1 tsp vanilla extract

 • Top add 1-2 tablespoons of cranberry sauce on top of the cream cheese mixture.
 Gently spread, avoiding the puff pastry edge.